 Meet critically acclaimed award-winning director, writer and producer Jesse Quinones who is proud to have studied Creative Writing BA (Hons) and Film and Broadcast Production MA at London Met.

-After graduating from The Cass, Jesse's film, Calloused Hands, won an array of awards including Best Feature Film at the Fingal Film Festival (2014), the Hearts Mind and Soul Award at the Rhode Island International Film Festival (2013), and the Best Actor (Andre Royo, Luca Oriel), Best Actress (Daisy Haggard), Best Screenplay and Best Cinematography Awards at the Golden Door International Film Festival (2013).
+After graduating from London Met, Jesse's film, Calloused Hands, won an array of awards including Best Feature Film at the Fingal Film Festival (2014), the Hearts Mind and Soul Award at the Rhode Island International Film Festival (2013), and the Best Actor (Andre Royo, Luca Oriel), Best Actress (Daisy Haggard), Best Screenplay and Best Cinematography Awards at the Golden Door International Film Festival (2013).

 In 2015 he beat Adulthood, David is Dying and Woolwich Boys to take Best Film and Best Director at the BUFF Awards.
 “I really have to thank BUFF,” he said.
 “Making films is so tough, so when anyone recognises your work it makes it much sweeter.
 BUFF have been so supportive of the whole process.
 They screened the film to over 500 people in the Odeon in the West End so to get these awards is really amazing.”